ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/npm/index.md

 ---
-title: "Install ag-Grid with NPM"
+title: "Install AG Grid with NPM"
 frameworks: ["javascript"]
 ---

-ag-Grid is available through NPM packages.
-Below is a code example of using ag-Grid with NPM and ECMA 6 imports.
+AG Grid is available through NPM packages.
+Below is a code example of using AG Grid with NPM and ECMA 6 imports.

-To install ag-Grid and update your `package.json` file run:
+To install AG Grid and update your `package.json` file run:

 ```bash
 npm install --save ag-grid-community
 ```

-To install ag-Grid Enterprise and update your `package.json` file run:
+To install AG Grid Enterprise and update your `package.json` file run:

 ```bash